Essential Thrombocythemia

 Fenaux P, Simon M, Caulier MT, et al. Clinical course of essential thrombocythemia in 147 cases.
 Cancer.
 1990;66:549–556.

-Toyama K, Karasawa M, Yamane A, Irisawa H, Yokohama A, Saitoh T et al. JAK2-V617F mutation analysis of granulocytes and platelets from patients with chronic myeloproliferative disorders: advantage of studying platelets.
-Br J Haematol 2007; 139: 64–69.
+Toyama K, Karasawa M, Yamane A, Irisawa H, Yokohama A, Saitoh T, et al. JAK2-V617F mutation analysis of granulocytes and platelets in chronic myeloproliferative disorders: advantages of platelet testing.
+Br J Haematol.
+2007;139:64–69.

 Campbell PJ, Green AR.
 The myeloproliferative disorders.
 N Engl J Med.
 2006;355(23):2452–2466. doi:10.1056/NEJMra063728